aptos-labs/aptos-core/aptos-move/move-examples/marketplace/README.md

-This introduces the core for a potential Aptos standard around marketplace for assets on-chain.
+This introduces the core for a potential Supra standard around marketplace for assets on-chain.

 The goals of this package are to
 * Separate core logical components for readability and expansion over time.